Reviews You Can Rely On

 Design

 This is a really simple magnetic resistance trainer.
 A cable is used to adjust resistance up or down, but it's rough.
-You're not going to get the same ride as a fancy trainer, but it does work.
+You're not going to get the same ride as a smart trainer, but it does work.
 The thing we liked about it is also its biggest pitfall—its simplicity.
-Not much goes into adjustment, so you don't need to waste time tinkering and adjusting and calibrating.
+Not much goes into adjustment, so you don't need to waste time tinkering and adjusting, and calibrating.
 Just tighten down the skewer clamps and tighten the resistance unit's bolt so the tires don't slide, then you're free to adjust resistance with the cable.

 balancefrom bike trainer - this fastener was one of the better designs for handlebar shifters.